JohnChristopher777/Simple_Calculator/README.md

 # Simple_Calculator

-my implementation of calculator using:
+my implementation of a web calculator using:
 HTML – Structure of the webpage
 CSS – Styling and layout
 JavaScript – Calculator logic and history management